aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/use-aptos-cli.md

 In this example, we'll use the `HelloBlockchain` in [move-examples](https://github.com/aptos-labs/aptos-core/tree/main/aptos-move/move-examples).

 :::important
 As an open source project, the source code as well as compiled code published to the Aptos blockchain is inherently open by default.
-This means code you upload may be downloaded and even profited by from on-chain data.
+This means code you upload may be downloaded from on-chain data.
 Even without source access, it is possible to regenerate Move source from Move bytecode.
-To make this harder and disable source access, publish with the `--included-artifacts none` argument, like so:
+To disable source access, publish with the `--included-artifacts none` argument, like so:

 ```
 aptos move publish --included-artifacts none